hplt-project/monotextor-slurm/README.md

 Currently supported version of HQ is 0.22.

+**WARNING**: this pipeline may interfere with other tools that use HQ if you are using them at the same time.

 ## Configure
 Copy the `.env.example` to `.env` and edit the variables accordingly.
 Needed variables are: